 Our Complaints Policy

-We believe that listening to your concerns up front is of more value to you than dealing with a complaint which you shouldn’t have to make...
-We believe that good client care should be second nature to our staff.
-We put our clients at the heart of everything we do by understanding your needs and by giving a service that meets those needs.
+We believe that listening to your concerns up front is of more value to you than dealing with a complaint which you shouldn’t have to make.
+Good client care should be second nature and we put our clients at the heart of everything we do.

 - Great client service

 Our approach to these values is demonstrated by our commitment to providing you with efficient, high-quality legal advice and service, with a high degree of personal attention and we aim to provide this to you at a fair cost.

 We invest a lot of time and energy in Client Care, and are proud of our excellent track record and reputation.